SaschaBrunnerCH/scene-stream/README.md

-# Map Stream
+# Scene Stream

+This app is a fork from the [Map Stream](https://github.com/gavinr/map-stream) from <a href="https://gavinr.com">Gavin Rehkemper</a>.
+Instead of WebMap's this application streams WebScene's. --> The 3D world of ArcGIS.
-The most recently updated maps in ArcGIS Online.
-Check it out! -> https://map-stream.gavinr.com/
+The most recently updated scenes in ArcGIS Online.
+Check it out! -> https://saschabrunnerch.github.io/scene-stream/

 ## Built With